bbauska/UC-Davis-JS-Basics/readme.md

   alt="Finished, working script." />
 </p>

 We have finished our script, and we've cleaned it up.
 And in this lesson you've learned a lot about some different ways of doing things, and how to add elements to the page, and remove them from the page.
-All with using our document object model (DOM) as well as our event handlers.
+Using our document object model (DOM) as well as our event handlers.
 And this is a great slideshow that you could use on any webpage.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h1 id="ch4">Week Four: Basic JavaScript Application Projects</h1>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->